 _____ 12.
 Learn what constellations can be seen during your season and where they appear in the sky.

 _____ 13.
 Learn how your local animals behave during your season.
-Do they hibernate, forage for food, mate, breed, migrate, metamorphosis, etc.?
+Do they hibernate, forage for food, mate, breed, migrate, go through metamorphosis, etc.?

 _____ 14.
 Grow or care for a plant typically planted in the season you chose.
 Some examples include:

-Winter: care for Chrysanthemums or a Christmas Cactus, or for the indoor bulb you plant in the Fall (see below).
+- Winter: Care for Chrysanthemums or a Christmas Cactus, or for the indoor bulb you planted in the fall (see below).
 Describe what you need to do to care for the plant and keep it healthy during the season.

-Summer: plant some vegetables or herbs (from small plants or seeds).
-This requirement is filled if you earn the Gardening Merit Badge.
+- Summer: Plant some vegetables or herbs (from small plants or seeds).
+This requirement is fulfilled if you earn the Gardening Merit Badge.

 _____ 15.
 Earn a Merit Badge focusing on the season you chose as a theme.
 Some examples include: Astronomy, Collecting, Gardening, Cooking, Flower Gardening, Holidays (Specific).

 _____ 16.
 Make something typically eaten during the season you chose.
 Serve it to your family, friends, or group.
 Why is this dish/recipe/meal typically eaten during this season?
 Levels 1-2: make one dish.
 Level 3: make two dishes.
 Levels 4-5: make an entire meal

 _____ 17.
 Research stories from ancient times that tried to explain the change in seasons.
 Make up a myth of your own explaining why the seasons change, and focus on creating a story explaining what happens during the season you chose.
 Share your story

 _____ 18.
 Discuss with your family what projects are done to take care of your home during the season you chose.
 Do at least two of these projects during that season.